copasi/model_replicator/examples/Cells_in_medium/README.md

 We create several examples following (1) using either Model I or II.
 Each example is codified in a shell script that calls *sbmodelr* using a base COPASI file *Selkov-Wolf-Heinrich.cps* which encodes the basic model for a single unit.
 This model is then extended by specifying the metabolite to be transported (Y for Model I, and X for Model II), creating a medium with the appropriate volume (5-fold larger than the total volume of all cells, according to ref.
 1), and different initial conditions for each unit.
 Included in this folder are all the files produced by *sbmodelr* and COPASI.

 ### Case 1
-This is Model I, with 2 cells producing synchronous oscillations (file *ex1case1.sh*).
+This uses Model I, with 2 cells producing synchronous oscillations (file *ex1case1.sh*).
 We set the two cells to have different initial conditions (options ``--pn``), set the transport rate constant for transport to be 3.2, as in Fig. 3 of ref.
 1), and the medium volume to be 10 (5-fold the number of cells, to keep the density of intracellular volume to 0.2 and in ref.
 1).